Here’s a look back on the year that was, with a view toward the future we can create

-- You can’t trust Scott Morrison.
+- We need to elect a pro-worker government.
+You can’t trust Scott Morrison.
 His lies have betrayed workers time and time again.
-It’s time for him and his Government to go.
+It’s time for him and his anti-worker Government to go.

 - Big business has no place in government.
 They spend big to influence governments so they can sack permanent workers and replace them with insecure jobs on lower pay.

-- Australian workers deserve better.
-They shouldn’t be living paycheck to paycheck; they should have secure jobs and safe workplaces.
+- Australian workers deserve secure, reliable jobs.
+They shouldn’t be living pay-cheque to pay-cheque; they should have secure jobs and safe workplaces.